This post was originally published in September 2018 and was updated and republished in August 2021.

 Otherwise, you’ll find that your content is ineffective, doesn’t solve your leads problems, and that you are losing the trust of potential buyers instead of gaining it.

-Make sure that lead magnets have one easy actionable step.
+Make sure lead magnets have a single easy, actionable step.
 An easy win.
-Something that your leads can pull away and use as soon as they close out of your content.
+Something that your leads can pull away and use as soon as they read it.

 This could be a tip, a checklist, something that inspires the reader to take an action.
 All it takes is that one win to make the viewer feel like they got value from your lead magnet.

 When creating lead magnets, ensure they are evergreen.
 What is evergreen?
 Evergreen content is like an evergreen tree.
-The seasons barely impact it, and it doesn’t require much (if any) updating to keep it relevant.
+The seasons barely impact it, and evergreen content doesn’t require much (if any) updating to keep it relevant.

 You want to try to keep your content relevant, but also evergreen so you don’t have to waste time creating new lead magnets from scratch.